You already have:

 In RViz:

-Wait a few seconds — you should see the AMCL pose stabilize.
+- Wait a few seconds for AMCL to stabilize.

 Quick troubleshooting checklist (most common issues)